pulumi/docs/reference/cd-gitlab-ci.md

 ## Prerequisites
 - An account on https://app.pulumi.com and that you have created a new project.
-  - As of this writing, we support logins only using GitHub identity.
   - This just means you will sign-in using your GitHub credentials.
   - However, pulumi can be run from anywhere and your infrastrucutre code itself can be hosted anywhere.
 - The latest CLI.
 Installation instructions are [here](https://pulumi.io/quickstart/install.html).
-- A bare repo and set the remote URL to be your GitLab repo.
+- A bare repo and set the remote URL to be your GitLab project.

 ## Stack and Branch Mappings
 The scripts below act on a hypothetical stack: `acme/product-catalog-service-stack`.